cs4241-19a/a2-shortstack/README.md

 - I used element, ID and class selectors throughout my code.

+Goals:
+---
+- This website is designed to help students better understand their grades and keep things organized so they can balance their workload particularly during the final exam time.
+- Currently this website does fulfill what it is designed for but unfortunately I really could not figure out how to make the delete/modify work with Firebase and it is too late for me to go back.

 Main Challenges:
 ---
 - I had a hard time understanding the communication between the server and the client.